 IS THE CUISINE AS GOOD AS I’VE BEEN TOLD?
 CAN I GET A SPECIAL DIET?

 Yes.
 The food is simply world class.
 Our guests enjoy a menu of fresh, delicious Peruvian fare (with a bit of continental influence), whether served on board or out on an adventure.
 Dinner each evening promises to be a culinary feast for the senses, paired with select South American wines or perhaps a freshly pressed juice.
 If you have special dietary requests, please inform Delfin Amazon Cruises at the time of booking, or at least by 30 days prior to embarkation because some items may have to be shipped and imported (no roads lead to Iquitos!).
 Every effort will be made to cater to special dietary needs and to accommodate special requests, subject to a given products’ availability in Peru.

 WHAT ABOUT TIPPING?

 We are often asked what gratuity is appropriate for guides and crew, and our response is that the quality of service should determine the amount of any tip.
-From past experience, we recommend an amount in the range of USD 120 per passenger for the crew (to be divided among all the crew members and guides).
+From past experience, we recommend an amount in the range of USD 150 per passenger for 3 night program, and USD 180 for 4 night program (to be divided among all the crew members and guides).
 Please bear in mind that this is merely a suggestion, since we believe that gratuities are a very personal matter.
 Tips are recommended in US Dollars or Peruvian Soles.